adborden/newrelic-terraform/README.md

 Follow these steps to update the `sites.csv`.

-1. Download the [GSA website inventory](https://docs.google.com/spreadsheets/d/1OBO6g7_OsVBv0vG8WSCI6L2FD_iRh3A7a_6eQWj2zLE/edit#gid=2013137748) as a CSV.
+1. Download the [GSA Website Inventory](https://docs.google.com/spreadsheets/d/1OBO6g7_OsVBv0vG8WSCI6L2FD_iRh3A7a_6eQWj2zLE/edit#gid=2013137748) as a CSV.
-1. Filter the list Production Status != Decommissioned, Sub-Office starts with TTS\*
+1. Filter the list Production Status != Decommissioned, Sub-Office starts with "TTS\*".
-1. Copy the first column (list of domains) into `newrelic/synthetics/sites.csv`.
+1. Copy the first column (list of domains) into `sites.csv`.

 ## Initial setup

 The first time you setup this project, you'll need to create the Terraform backend and setup CI.

 ### Terraform backend

 This assumes you'll be using an S3 bucket with DynamoDB for locking.

 Create the bucket in S3, ensure "Block all public access" is checked.